 - “>” (closed angled bracket) = “>“

-Now … when you publish your post, you should find that your text has been formatted correctly …
+Now … when you publish your post, you will find that your text formatting is correct …

-Tip #4 (Advanced WordPress User): By default, WordPress does not allow a number of HTML tags to be used (e.g. codes such as embed, textarea and others).
+Tip #4 (Advanced WordPress User): By default, WordPress doesn’t allow a number of HTML tags to be used (e.g. codes such as frame, object and others).
 This is for security reasons.

-If you do experience any problems when adding commonly-used HTML tags to your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile section …
+If you do experience any issues when adding common HTML tags to your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile section …

-After disabling the visual editor and saving your settings, go back to your page or post and re-paste the content with the problematic HTML tags, then republish your post.
+After disabling the visual editor and updating your profile settings, return to your page or post and re-paste the content with the problematic HTML tags, then republish your post.

-If the above suggestion fixes the issue, return to your User Profile, reactivate your Visual Editor, and check if the HTML code is still working fine with the visual editor restored.
+If the above suggestion fixes the issue, go back to your User Profile, reactivate the Visual Editor, and see if the HTML code is still working fine with the visual editor restored.

-Note: If the above suggestion doesn’t fix the issue and you continue experiencing problems adding HTML code to your content, you may need to look at other options.
+Note: If the above suggestion doesn’t fix the issue and you continue experiencing problems adding HTML code to your site, then you should look at other options.
 This may include:

 - Reinstalling your WordPress application (i.e. perform a new installation)